 When it was built in 1804, the 'Kö', as it is affectionately known to locals, was situated in a slightly run-down area on the edge of the city.
 As Dusseldorf grew, Königsallee became more central and things really took off after a face-lift at the start of the 20th Century.
 An underground station was opened, the pavements were widened and the street lamps, kiosks and telephone boxes were restored.
 Nowadays the boulevard is Dusseldorf's number one shopping street and has enhanced the city's reputation as being one of Europe's major fashion centers.

 A popular favorite in the old town, beer-lovers from all over the world congregate here to sample the local brew.
-The restaurant even has its own brewery, which produces tasty beers in strict accordance with the German beer purity law.
+The restaurant even has its own brewery, which produces tasty beer in strict accordance with the German beer purity law.
 Apart from the beer, Füchschen also offers hearty German food.
 The menu is filled with traditional dishes like Eisbein with sauerkraut.

 The Botanischer Garten belongs to The University of Düsseldorf and is primarily used for teaching and research purposes, although it is also open to the general public.
 The focal point is the 18 meter (59 feet) high green-house which accommodates plants from the Mediterranean and regions with a similar climate.
 Other parts of the garden are arranged according to ecological origins.
 The garden is well worth the trip out to the southern suburbs and is not just a place for die-hard botany fans.